 Is Fibonacci retracement reliable in trading?

-- Fib retracement is a useful tool but should be combined with other indicators like trendlines, moving averages, and candlestick patterns for better accuracy.
+Fib retracement is a useful tool, but it should be combined with other indicators, such as trendlines, moving averages, and candlestick patterns, for greater accuracy.

 Can it be used in cryptocurrency trading?